svenschultze/VOIX/docs/getting-started.md

 1. Click the microphone button 🎤
 2. Speak your message
 3. Click the microphone again to stop recording
-4. Your speech will be transcribed and sent
+4. Your speech will be transcribed

 ### Live Voice Mode